DexxLabs/DexxLabs/README.md

 - 👋 Hi, I’m Ranbeer
 - 👀 I’m interested in Cybersecurity.
-- 🌱 I’m currently learning Ethical Hacking
+- 🌱 I’m currently learning Ethical Hacking.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 💞️ Lets build something together.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I've trained in Taekwondo and boxing.

 <!---
 DexxLabs/DexxLabs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.